Fishing in the Columbia River Gorge

 - Hood River - Good fishing for trout, steelhead, spring and fall chinook.

-Fishing the Gorge
+Fishing in the Gorge

 Professionally guided Columbia River salmon, steelhead and sturgeon fishing just 20min. from Skamania Lodge.
 As a first class guest of Fishing the Gorge, you will experience outstanding personalized service onboard our beautiful 24' Alumaweld Formula Vee.
 We create a fun and relaxed environment for all ages and skill levels while fishing the Columbia River Gorge.